At the Project:

 same blue plumage as males!
 But SY females can be told by their mostly brownish

-nine are brownish SY females with varying amounts of blue, and the two blue birds
+are brownish SY females with varying amounts of blue, and the 2 blue birds are either

-are either SY males, ASY males, or ASY females, we can't tell which!
-For more on the
+SY males, ASY males, or ASY females, we can't tell which!
+For more on the confusing

-If this your project's first year a majority of your swallows may be prospecting SYs
+If this is your project's first year a majority of your swallows may be SYs that have

-that have never nested before.
-In older, well-established projects you can expect a
+never nested before.
+In older, well-established projects you can expect a lower

 Although we may have trouble telling their sexes apart, the Tree Swallows have no